luqmanbarry/aro-classic-terraform/docs/architecture/platform-factory.md

 2. A pull request is reviewed and approved.
 3. CI validates and renders the effective configuration.
 4. Merge to `main` runs Terraform to:
-   - create Azure infrastructure in scope
+   - optionally create Azure infrastructure in scope
    - create the ARO classic cluster
    - write cluster connection details to Key Vault
    - optionally register the cluster to ACM